 Nourishing this mutual confidence can be a game-changer that optimizes the workflow to never-before-seen levels.
 Team members will be able to focus on their own tasks without having to worry about everyone else pulling their own weight.

-Furthermore, trust can also help new ideas emerge since open communication will be standard practice at the office.
+Furthermore, trust can also help new ideas emerge since open communication and great collaboration skills will be standard practice at the office.
 This is especially important when the solution to a group project may not be immediately obvious.

 Faster turnarounds